View volunteer openings, descriptions and qualifications, and apply for any volunteer opportunities posted.

 Environmental Action Team

-Buffalo Grove Environmental Action Team and Buffalo Grove Park District have teamed together to better our community.
-We will combine hard work and fun to achieve our projects.
+Buffalo Grove Environmental Action Team is a Buffalo Grove Park District group that works to better our community.
+The gorup combines hard work and fun to achieve project goals.
 Volunteers can make a difference by just giving the simple gift of time, skills or muscle power.
-For more information on the Buffalo Grove Park District Environmental Action Team, contact Martha Weiss at 847.850.2104.
+For more information on the Buffalo Grove Park District Environmental Action Team, contact Beth Wanland at 847.850.2104.

 Habitat restoration at a local park or natural area